Stephen Barber & Sandi Harris, Lutemakers

 Also available as a 'negative image' of the original (which has ivory ribs and an ivory-veneered neck, pegbox & fingerboard with ebony and green horn inlays).
 Sandi's version has a back in ebony, with holly spacers; the neck, pegbox and fingerboard are veneered with bone and green horn, the ebony & bone inverting the ivory & ebony of the original.
 It looks stunning, and sounds fabulous !

-£4800 as shown above, left and below (ie with ebony ribs, and bone & green horn neck, pegbox & fingerboard inlays).
+£5200 as shown above, left and below (ie with ebony ribs, and bone & green horn neck, pegbox & fingerboard inlays).

 The lute back above, centre, is made from a wildly-figured variety of ash from Sherwood Forest, England.
 (A version is also available decorated as above, top right with its neck, pegbox & fingerboard veneered with mammoth ivory to special order; we will quote for this according to the cost of the material).